AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 As we pray Lord, we remember that You are Perfectly good, and that everything You do in our lives has a good and eternal purpose.
 Help us to work with You rather than against You, so that we may see Your purposes fulfilled, in Jesus Name we pray, Amen.

-And now I will ask you to open your Bibles as Gaye McKenzie brings us today's second reading, which will be from Matthew chapter 25.
+And now I will ask you to open your Bibles as .... brings us today's second reading from Matthew.